Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 #### Glass
 Glass lobe can have 2 cases - reflection and refraction.
 Whether the light will reflect or refract is based on Fresnel term ([more info here](https://pbr-book.org/4ed/Reflection_Models/Specular_Reflection_and_Transmission#FrDielectric)).
 Same as before we calculate the half vector, if the ray refracts we choose material color as output color and if it reflects we choose 1 (we choose one because the glass is dielectric so we don't want to tint it).

+If you want to see how these lobes work there is a [Material Showcase][https://github.com/Zydak/Vulkan-Path-Tracer/tree/main?tab=readme-ov-file#material-showcase] section in the main readme which shows each specific lobe.

 Lobes are sampled semi randomly, each lobe has it's weight, the bigger the weight the bigger the probability that it will be sampled.
 All of the weights calculation can be found in the code.
 You can find the code in the [BSDF.glsl](https://github.com/Zydak/Vulkan-Path-Tracer/blob/main/PathTracer/src/shaders/BSDF.glsl).
 Also, all of the lobes described above are energy conserving, as that was the main goal for this project, to make a energy conserving path tracer, but what does that even mean and how did I check that?